Welcome to Albany Public Library

 We have library laptops set up for multiplayer Minecraft fun.
 Snacks provided!

-Thanks to the Winnie Belle Learned Fund for funding this program!
+Thanks to the Winnie Belle Learned Fund and the Allen Hilles Fund for supporting this program!

 Legal fine print: NOT AN OFFICIAL MINECRAFT EVENT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.